-If you want to run the example programs contained in this section, contact your SAS Software Consultant for information about accessing the Sample Library files.
+If you want to run the example programs contained in this section, contact your on-site SAS support personnel for information about accessing the Sample Library files.
 Also, contact your DBA to be sure the data in the database EMPLOYEE is correct.
 (The database EMPLOYEE might need to be restored if previous users ran the examples given here, which include deletes and inserts.)